SofiiaKazanivska/CinemaGo/README.md

 <sub>

-	"Cinema is a matter of what's in the frame and what's out.
+	Cinema is a matter of what's in the frame and what's out.
 	Martin Scorsese

  </sub>